 MUS-E ON STAGE improves the accessibility to music education and learning for primary school-aged children who come from underpriviledged and migrant backgrounds in Europe.
-The project involves 300 children from Portugal, Belgium, Cyprus, Hungary, Italy and Spain interacting with 14 professional musicians in face-to-face music workshops.
+The project involves at least 150 children from Portugal, Belgium, Cyprus, Hungary, Italy and Spain interacting with 15 professional musicians in face-to-face music workshops.

-The digitalized contents will be created with the aim to promote and encourages the use of new and innovative tools for music teaching and learning and it will become an additional music resources for supporting the MUS-E Network’s main goal that is to offer art and music activities in primary schools mainly located in lower income districts with few cultural stimuli and/or high concentration of diverse backgrounds.
+Through the unique collaboration between the International Yehudi Menuhin Foundation and its orchestra in residence (the Brussels Chamber Orchestra), and the Associação Yehudi Menuhin Portugal traditional musicians, a music repertoire celebrating Portuguese musical heritage and diversity will be created and arranged.
+The music repertoire will be used to create resources for musical learning in schools and for the replicability in other countries, especially on one selected piece of music for the choir.
+MUSE ON STAGE promotes new tools for music teaching and learning and creates an additional music resources for supporting the MUS-E Network’s main goal: offer art and music activities in primary schools mainly located in lower income districts with few cultural stimuli and/or high concentration of diverse backgrounds.

 Music sessions based on the project resources will take place in primary schools in Belgium, Hungary, Italy, Cyprus and Spain with the aim of creating a virtual choir.
 With a selected head of choir in each country, 150 will join their voices and sing a Portuguese song.